Beginner Guitar Pedal Rig: Setup and Recommendations

 Important Accessories for Your Pedalboard

 Once you buy your pedals, you will need to think about accessories such as power supply, cables and a pedalboard to mount your pedals to.
 I’ll go through these options so you know what to get:

 Most pedals come with a power supply which is great if you only have a couple of pedals, but when you have more than a couple the individual power supplies become a pain.
 A great alternative is to buy a dedicated power supply unit to power your entire pedalboard.

-There are a few options available but the most popular choice is the Voodoo Lab Pedal Power 2 Plus.
-It’s a well built unit that will power this entire rig as well as have room for more pedals you might add in the future.
+There are a few options available but the most popular choice is the Voodoo Lab Pedal Power 2 Plus (link to Amazon for price and details).
+It’s a well-built unit that will power this entire rig as well as have room for more pedals you might add in the future.
 Check out my review on the Pedal Power 2 Plus here to find out why it’s worth considering.

 Connecting a few pedals together can be a mess if you’re using standard instrument cables.
 Buying a few ‘patch’ cables as they’re called will help keep your pedalboard neat and tidy.
 Patch cables are usually around 6 inches long so keep this in mind when you arrange your pedalboard.
 I recommend ChromaCast Pro Series Cables (4-Pack) as they have great reviews.
 They come in a four pack so make sure you count how many cables you need for your rig.
 For this rig, you will need 5 patch cables for mono and 8 for stereo.
 I recommend starting with your rig in mono for simplicity.

 In total, for a mono rig you will need 5 patch cables and two longer instrument cables (one to connect your guitar to the pedalboard and one to connect the pedalboard to your amp).
 For a stereo rig, you will need 8 patch cables and three longer instrument cables.